tempus fugit : time flies

 So we created a story of a journey, to link all the different music together.
 We brought in puppeteers to help us travel over the sea.
 And we wove it through with our experiments with these jam session tunes, as well as crossover in the other direction (the song in our video is a British folksong set in Sanskrit in the late 18th century!)

 We won sponsorship from the Arts Council in 2009, and the end result was two beautiful sold-out evenings, including one in the vast ornate space of St. Bartholomew's Church in Brighton.
-We're really excited to be booked there again, as well as in Tara Arts, which puts on outstanding multicultural theatre in west London.
+We were really excited to be booked there again, as well as in Tara Arts, which puts on outstanding multicultural theatre in west London.

 why a revival?